Remote Development Using Digital Ocean: Remote SSH

 git clone https://github.com/markcallen/devcontainer-typescript-example

-Now, make sure you have the Remote SSH extension installed in your vscode.
+Now, ensure that you have the Remote SSH extension installed in your VSCode.
 For more details, see: Remote Development using SSH

 From VSCode, open Remote SSH: Connect to Host and enter the name of the connection.
 For this example, I've used digitalocean-example

-Now you are running in a devcontainer on a DigitalOcean droplet.
+You are now running in a devcontainer on a DigitalOcean droplet.

 VSCode: devcontainer running on a droplet